giladkr/write-ups/hxp-2021/caBalS_puking/README.md

 The counter (4 most significant bytes of the iv) is incremented between each frame, And the whole iv is incremented between blocks.

-As we've seen both of the backups shares the same iv and salt (and probably the same passphrase), so by xoring each of their frames respectively we can get rid of the encrypted aes stream and have the xored plaintexts.
+As we've seen both of the backups share the same iv and salt (and probably the same passphrase), so by xoring each of their frames respectively we can get rid of the encrypted aes stream and get the xored plaintexts.
-Also, If we will have the plaintext of one of them we can xor it with the encrypted data and retrieve the aes stream for each frame.
+Also, If we have the plaintext of one of them we can xor it with the encrypted data and retrieve the aes stream for each frame.

 We know that one of the backups is for a new account!
-So we can create a fresh account and (hopefully) get similar backup.
+So we can create a new account and (hopefully) get a similar backup.
-I created a new account (using the provided apk) with the name `kirschju`, then created a backup for it.
+I created a new account (using the provided apk) with the name `kirschju`, then created a backup of it.
 And  saw it is nearly the same size of the empty backup provided:

 ```